The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

 The Self-Back Propagation (SBP) phenomenon, first discovered in hippocampal neurons \cite{bib23,bib27}, involves cross-layer Back Propagation (BP) of Long-Term Potentiation (LTP)and Long-Term Depression (LTD ) from output to input synapses of a neuron to enable the strengthening or weakening of synaptic connections.
 Other forms of nonlocal spreads of LTP and LTD in the pre- and post-synaptic neurons have already been researched extensively \cite{bib23,bib27,bib24}.
-The SBP phenomenon induces a form of nonlocal activity–dependent synaptic plasticity that may endow developing neural circuits with the capacity to modify the weights of input synapses on a neuron in accordance with the status of its output synapses \cite{bib24}.
+The SBP phenomenon induces a form of nonlocal activity-dependent synaptic plasticity that may endow developing neural circuits with the capacity to modify the weights of input synapses on a neuron in accordance with the status of its output synapses \cite{bib24}.
 The existence of SBP was demonstrated in developing retinotectal circuits in vivo \cite{bib25,bib26}.
 These papers endeavor to shed light on plasticity rules involving activity-dependent modification of synapses to obtain synaptic activity \cite{bib25,bib26,bib27,bib23,bib24}.

-Bertens and Lee proposed an evolvable neural unit (ENU) that can evolve individual somatic and synaptic compartment models of neurons in a scalable manner and try to solve a T-maze environment task \cite{bib28}.
+Bertens and Lee proposed an Evolvable Neural Unit (ENU) that can evolve individual somatic and synaptic compartment models of neurons in a scalable manner and try to solve a T-maze environment task \cite{bib28}.

 Wang and Sun stated that in a unidirectional RNN, the linking with the emotion regions and the somatic motor cortex includes three basic units: input units arriving from the emotion regions, only one hidden unit composed of self-feedback connected medial prefrontal cortex neurons, and output units located at the somatic motor cortex \cite{bib29}.
 If they used PNN regardless of RNN may give more insights in their research.
+Although PNN studies have focused on the prefrontal cortex and emotion regions.

-In the simulations of PNN in Brain Plasticity at critical period, we had an idea to modify the synapses for repairing Brain Plasticity, and later we found this paper to build and remodel of synapses \cite{bib30}.
+In the simulations of PNN in brain plasticity at critical period, we had an idea to modify the synapses for repairing brain plasticity, and later we found this paper to build and remodel of synapses \cite{bib30}.